ccnmtl/compiled/content/articles/better-sed-with-perl.md

 Though sed has facilities to manage multi-line operations, they can be hard to understand initially.
 Perl can offer an easier set of tools.

-A few weeks ago, working on migrating a static versions of Pathology Lab and Histology Lab to a Hugo site, I had the task of swapping the position of an image and a subsequent div across 100+ Markdown files.
+A few weeks ago, working on migrating static versions of Pathology Lab and Histology Lab to Hugo sites, I had the task of swapping the position of an image and a subsequent div across 100+ Markdown files.
 Initially I thought that sed would be the right tool for the job an in-place edit, but I found it confusing to manage what essentially is a multi-line regex.

 To give some context, I generated the Markdown files using the very capable [Scrapy](https://scrapy.org/) framework.
 I used Scrapy’s stock html parser to fill in my front matter and simply dumped html markup in the body of each Markdown file.
 I knew that I would want to leverage some of the existing class names for layout, so I didn’t want to convert everything to straight Markdown.